sussyfuss/tableau_prepbuilder_example/README.md

 ![Flat file setup](img/prepbuilder_step5_directfile_connects.png)

-# Check out your flow on the Tableau Server #
+# Check Out Your Flow on the Tableau Server #

 Your browser should automatically load the flow on the Tableau server.

 ![Check out the flow on the server](img/prepbuilder_step6_doublecheck_on_server.png)

-# Execute the flow on the server #
+# Execute the Flow on the Tableau Server #

 Run the flow directly from the browser.

 ![Run your flow](img/prepbuilder_step7_runflow.png)

-# Watch for the pending status #
+# Watch for the Pending Status #

 ![Watch the pending status](img/prepbuilder_step7_pending.png)

-# Flow error #
+# Flow Error Detected #

 Uh oh, we have an error!
 The flow has failed and likely generated an email to you in your email inbox stating a failed flow run.
 Examine your flow and see where the issue is.

 ![We have an error](img/prepbuilder_step8_error.png)

-# Check out your connection to the SQL Server #
+# Check Your Connection to the SQL Server #

 * Correct the error by adding a port 1433 to the MSSQL db.
 If your MSSQL uses a different port than the default, use that one instead.
 Ask your MSSSQL DBA for that information.
 But try 1433 first.